Kishankumarhazari2003/road-to-rv32i/README.md

 For any questions or help regarding this project, feel free to reach out to me.

-Kishan Jazari – Electronics & Communication Engineering student focused on FPGA and Verilog design.
+Kishan kumar hazari – Electronics & Communication Engineering student focused on FPGA and Verilog design.